majormichael77/resume-website/README.md

 ### Screenshot
 This is a screenshot of my solution to print my name using javascript below.
 ![](screenshot.png)
-The name of the file for the simple program is located
+The name of the file for the simple program  to print my name using javascript 1s located
-here:
+here: in  myname.html file
  ![](./myname.html)

 ### Links